 The Employment Unit assists individuals to enter “the world of work”.
 The unit:

-- Assesses and reassesses each applicant and recipient of Temporary Assistance and Food Stamps to determine if he/she is employable.
+- Assesses and reassesses each applicant and recipient of Temporary Assistance and SNAP, formerly known as Food Stamps, to determine if he/she is employable.

 - Develops an individual employment plan for those who are capable of working.